JimMcL/JUtils/README.md

 #### Postscript and embedded fonts

 Fonts are not embedded in PDF plot output.
 This may not matter if you specify a device-independent font family: `"sans"`, `"serif"` or `"mono"`.
-Otherwise, you can attempt to embed fonts using `grDevices::embedFonts`, or you can specify `cairo = TRUE` which uses the `grDevices::cairo_pdf` device which will convert to bitmapped text.
+Otherwise, you can attempt to embed fonts using `grDevices::embedFonts` (requires [Ghostscript](https://www.ghostscript.com/) to be installed), or you can specify `cairo = TRUE` which uses the `grDevices::cairo_pdf` device which will convert to bitmapped text.
 Obviously this is a compromise solution.
 For a brief discussion of these issues, see https://hansjoerg.me/2018/02/15/font-embedding-for-latex-and-r-users/.

 #### Plotting on macOS